jonthompson/surfactuator/README.md

 * Install the arduino IDE and open the .ino sketch in the project.
 * PLug in your USB cable to you arduino
 * Select your board and port from the menu (nano/uno)
+* Install the NeoGPS, EEROM and AltSoftSerial packages if they are not installed (Sketch -> Include library -> manage)
-* Upload code to your arduino - there's no required changes out of box.
+* Upload code to your arduino - there's no required code changes out of box.
 * Open serial monitor and you should see it running - it will post a status update every second.
 If serial isnt working check the baud rate (9600) and the port.

 # Usage